 When starting a business, you should open a bank account for your business.
-It’s a good idea to keep your personal expenses seperate from your business expenses as you need to keep records of all your transactions going in and out your business accounts.
+It’s a good idea to keep your personal expenses separate from your business expenses.
+This keeps your records tidy as you need to keep records of all your transactions going in and out your business accounts.

 INCOME AND EXPENSES

 Monitoring and recording your transactions going in and out of your business is essential.
 You need to understand where and how your expenses are spent throughout the year.
-When you carry on a business, you need to be able to explain how your business relates to the expenses during the tax year.
+When you carry on a business, you need to be able to explain how your expenses relate to the business during the tax year.

-It a good idea to keep your tax invoices and receipts in a filing system which enables you to find receipts easily.
-I like to use manila folders from A – Z. Invoices are filed alphabetically with purchase orders attached to their corrosponding invoices for tracking purposes.
+If you are using a paper system, it a good idea to keep your tax invoices and receipts in a filing system which enables you to find receipts easily.
+I like to use manila folders from A – Z. Invoices are filed alphabetically with purchase orders attached to their corresponding invoices for tracking purposes.

-I like to keep each year seperate, so I can archieve each year once it is over.
-This way, I am able to keep my records neat and tidy.
+When I used a paper system, I liked to keep each year separate, so I could archive each year once it is over.
+This way, I was able to keep my records neat and tidy.